gmongaras/Stable-Diffusion-3-From-Scratch/README.md

 ```

 Most specific versions probably don't matter except for the transformers version as the transformers package changes a lot between versions.

+## Huggingface key

+For Gemma, you need to go the the model website [here](https://huggingface.co/google/gemma-2-2b) and request access.
+It should be given to you within a few days max.

+You then have to generate a key that can read models.
+To do this, go to `Settings -> Access Tokens`.
+Create a token then store it in a `.env` file at the root of this repo.